Proofing Your Books

 Note: The Kindle app doesn’t allow you to add the same mobi file twice, so we recommend that you remove it from the Kindle app’s library when you are done proofing.
 More details can be found in Troubleshooting.

 - Adobe Digital Editions

-You can, however use Adobe Digital Editions, which uses the same technology as Nook devices and can open the Nook.epub file generated by Vellum.
+To proof your Nook ebooks, use Adobe Digital Editions, which uses the same technology as Nook devices and can open the Nook.epub file generated by Vellum.